EnochRick/NiagaraScratchPad/How to SFTP into a busted jace.md

 10) use the `get -R XXXX` command where `XXXX` is the name of your station directory.  the `-R` parameter for the `get` command allows you to copy everything recursively from that directory and all its subsequent subdirectories and files.

 11) if you started your command prompt in windows, the default launch directory for the command prompt is your "C:\user\ *your user name here* \ " This is where you'll find a copy of the station you just made.

+# Please note:

+Though i've not done this yet with a JACE 9000 - it looks like they have a backup command right from the shell!
+Thats awesome!

+The new shell has these options:

+`---------------------------------------------------
+1   Update System Time
+2   Update Network Settings
+3   Ping Host
+4   System Diagnostic Options
+5   Change Current User Password
+6   Change System Passphrase
+7   Create SD Backup
+8   Restore SD Backup
+9   Reboot
+L   Logout

+Enter Choice :`